The two Fridas | Personal history meets cultural heritage, love, and pain

 With time, the artist developed her own style and a recognizable persona carrying her own ideals of beauty.
 With each new variation of her self-portrait, she explored deeper into her identity.
 Long before it was a concept, Frida made the individual political.

 The European Frida and the Mexican Frida

 However, not all ethnicities stand on an equal footing.
-Moreover, this inequality was traditionally represented in a series of paintings, called casta paintings.
-These depicted a classification of the racial diversity in the New World.
-In effect, during colonization the Spanish created a system of caste to trace mestizaje.
-They depicted the multiple types of mixed racial families in order to explain them to the people back in Europe.
+Moreover, this inequality was traditionally represented in a series of paintings called casta paintings.
+These depicted a classification of racial diversity in the New World.
+In effect, during colonization, the Spanish created a system of caste to trace mestizaje.
+They depicted the multiple types of mixed-racial families in order to explain them to the people back in Europe.
 But above all, it was used to assert Spanish superiority over other racial groups in the colonies.
-The Mexican revolution of 1910 marked the end of this system.
+The Mexican Revolution of 1910 marked the end of this system.
 In particular, the mestizos, the half-caste, believed it was outdated.
-Indeed, these children of multiple origins, like Frida, formed the majority of Mexican population.
+Indeed, these children of multiple origins, like Frida, formed the majority of the Mexican population.
 Hence, they armed themselves in violent struggles to abolish the privileges of the Spanish-blooded upper class.

 The Two Fidas, a mirror to heal

 The Two Fridas painted in 1939 conceals a second significance relating to the biography of the artist.
 This self-portrait serves also as a mirror of her emotions.
 At first, Frida used the mirror as an instrument in order to observe herself.
 Not just polio as a child, but the bus accident when she was 18 saw her confined to bed for three months in her late teens.
 Hence, stuck with herself, she started painting her own image.
 Later, however, painting her reflection became the possibility to manipulate reality, to create a version expressing her inner truths.